- Warrington Bank Quay,

 Classes of Travel

 Includes the service of full English breakfast, morning tea/coffee & biscuits and four course dinner.
-Seating is arranged the same as First Class around a table of four or table of two laid with crisp linen and dressed in the finest crockery, fresh flowers and glassware.
+Seating is arranged the same as First Class around a table of four or table of two laid with crisp linen and dressed in the finest crockery, fresh flowers, and glassware.
 Meals are prepared on board by our chefs and silver served at your reserved seat by liveried stewards.
 A full wine & drinks list is available with an ‘at seat’ service during the meals.
+Covid-19 Social Distancing Seating – Bookings of two passengers will be seated together at a ‘guaranteed window table for two’ with a mandatory supplement of £25 per person charged.
+Bookings of three or four passengers are seated at a shared table and charged the normal per seat price, with the adjacent table remaining out of use.
+(Minimum Booking 2 persons)

 The White Rose